-When IBS Symptoms Deserve a Closer Look
+Lyme Disease and IBS: When Gut Symptoms Deserve a Second Look

+The connection between Lyme disease and IBS is more common than most patients realize.
 A patient developed bloating, abdominal pain, and unpredictable bowel habits.
 Certain foods worsened symptoms.
 Stress seemed to aggravate everything.

 She was told it was IBS.

 IBS is common and often disruptive.
-But not all gut symptoms that resemble IBS are driven by primary gastrointestinal disease, and assuming so can delay appropriate evaluation.
+But not all gut symptoms that resemble IBS are driven by primary gastrointestinal disease—and assuming so can delay appropriate evaluation.

 IBS is a diagnosis of exclusion.
 When routine laboratory testing, imaging, or endoscopy is unrevealing and symptoms include abdominal pain, bloating, constipation, or diarrhea, IBS often becomes the working diagnosis.